Plattsburgh Air Force Base: Current status

 Plattsburgh Airbase Redevelopment Corporation (PARC), led by the nationally known planner, David Holmes, was created to manage the 5000 acre property.
 Holmes had overseen the redevelopment plan which included a mixed-use solution to overcome the economic shortfall that occurred when the military moved out.
 Uses included Aviation, Biotechnology, Industrial and Recreation.
 Ultimately, PARC split up the base into 165 parcels for redevelopment.

 While community leaders feared in 1995, at the time of the actual closure, that the North Country's economy would collapse, this did not turn out to be the case; the base actually only accounted for $42 million in economic impact (about 8 percent of the local economy) because it was so isolated.
 It was anticipated that it would take 20 years to replace the impact.
 But in 1996, Dave Werlin of Great Northeast productions and PARC's Director of Planning, Nate Sears, devised a way to make up $30 million in 3 days.

 On 16 and 17 August 1996, PARC hosted a massive music concert on the runway of the old decommissioned airbase by the band Phish.
 The concert, known as The Clifford Ball, was attended by 70,000 people and added $30 million to the local economy.
-The concert was the largest Rock Concert in North America in 1996 and drew attention from The New York Times, MTV and numerous news media world-wide.
-The concert was possible due to a coalition of entities, including the New York State Police, County Sheriff, City of Plattsburgh, CVPH Medical Center, the Clinton County Health Department and numerous other private and public organizations.
+The concert was the largest Rock concert in North America in 1996 and drew attention from The New York Times, MTV and numerous news media world-wide.
+The concert was possible due to a coalition of entities, including the New York State Police, Clinton County Sheriff, City of Plattsburgh, CVPH Medical Center, the Clinton County Health Department and numerous other private and public organizations.
 Although Phish wanted to return, PARC's Board of Directors declined in a 6-1 vote and subsequent Phish concerts were held at the former Loring Air Force Base in Limestone, Maine, where they generated $25 million and $40 million for the local community, respectively in 1997 and 1998.

+NSYNC were scheduled to hold a concert at the former base on June 10, 2001 as part of the PopOdyssey tour, but it was cancelled.

 As of 2016, PARC tenants on former airbase properties include: